mapbender/mapbender-documentation/en/book/development/documentation_howto.rst

 If you want to add a new lesson to the Quickstart:
  * add the subject of you lesson at the beginning of the document (This Quick Start describes how to: ...)
  * add the new lesson to the document and provide a screenshot if this makes sense
- * images are stored in the figures-directory
+ * images are stored in the ../../../figures-directory

 Example for element documentation